How To Prevent Looking Wrinkly Around the Eyes

 - Use a curler and a lash primer to coax fullness and length from your fringes.

-While a good plastic surgeon is the only cure for under-eye bags, the latter can be camouflaged by:
+While a good plastic surgeon is the only cure for under-eye bags, they can be camouflaged this way:

 Give these tips a shot before you visit the plastic surgeon, and you might just end up embracing your over-40 eyes (at least for a little while…).